 Biden led efforts as a senator to establish the background check system now in use when people buy guns from a federal licensed dealer.
 He also helped pass a 10-year ban on a group of semi-automatic guns, or “assault weapons,” during the Clinton presidency.

 Biden has promised to seek another ban on the manufacture and sale of assault weapons and high-capacity magazines.
 Owners would have to register existing assault weapons with the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-He also supports a program to purchase assault weapons.
+He would also support a program to purchase assault weapons.

 Biden supports legislation restricting the number of firearms an individual may purchase per month to one and would require background checks for all guns sales with limited exceptions, such as gifts between family members.

-Biden also supports legislation to prohibit all online sales of firearms, ammunition, kits and gun parts.
+Biden would also support legislation to prohibit all online sales of firearms, ammunition, kits, and gun parts.

-Biden says he will work with Congress to improve health services for women, the military’s fastest-growing subgroup, such as by placing at least one full-time women’s primary care physician at each Department of Veterans Affairs medical center.
+Biden says he would work with Congress to improve health services for women, the military’s fastest-growing subgroup, such as by placing at least one full-time women’s primary care physician at each Department of Veterans Affairs’ medical center.